Soft Tissue Sarcomas In Dogs

 Reach out to us at (833) 467-2836, or streamline your request by selecting one of the options below:

 The clinical signs of sarcomas are not always obvious and are most often discovered during a routine veterinary exam.
-These are a few clinical signs that you can look for at home, in order to ensure that your pet gets the treatment he or she needs as soon as possible:
+The following are a few clinical signs that you can look for at home to ensure that your pet gets the treatment he or she needs as soon as possible:

 - Mass: The most common symptom of a soft tissue sarcoma is a mass that has formed near the soft tissues and underneath the skin.
 The lump or bump can vary in size, so it may not necessarily be visible to the naked eye.
 You may notice a mass as you are bathing your pet, brushing your dog’s coat or simply cuddling with him or her.
 Your veterinarian may also discover a mass during a routine exam.
 For most dogs, the soft tissue sarcomas are not painful.